Meta Scene Manager

 return

-# Recreate scene anchors since the user may have changed them.
+# Delete any existing anchors, since the user may have changed them.

 if scene_manager.are_scene_anchors_created():